adal

 EvaluationResult

-pred_step(batch, batch_idx, num_workers: int = 2, running_eval: bool = False, min_score: float | None = None)[source]#
+pred_step(batch, batch_idx, num_workers: int = 2, running_eval: bool = False, min_score: float | None = None, use_loss_eval_fn: bool = False) Tuple[List[Parameter], List, Dict[int, float]][source]

-Applies to both train and eval mode.
+Applies to only the eval mode.

-train_step(batch, batch_idx, num_workers: int = 2) List[source]#
+train_step(batch, batch_idx, num_workers: int = 2) List[source]

-validate_condition(steps: int, total_steps: int) bool[source]#
+validate_condition(steps: int, total_steps: int) bool[source]

 In default, trainer will validate at every step.

-validation_step(batch, batch_idx, num_workers: int = 2, minimum_score: float | None = None) EvaluationResult[source]#
+validation_step(batch, batch_idx, num_workers: int = 2, minimum_score: float | None = None, use_loss_eval_fn: bool = False) EvaluationResult[source]

+Evaluate a batch or the validate dataset by setting the batch=val_dataset.
+Uses self.eval_fn to evaluate the samples.
 If you require self.task.eval() to be called before validation, you can override this method as:

 def validation_step(self, batch, batch_idx, num_workers: int = 2) -> List: